vicbeldo98/causaInf/README.md

 2. Upload your data by clicking on Upload csv-> Choose file....
 You must select a csv file which columns names match the node names you have used in your DAG.

-3. Two options from here:
-    1. You can click on Compute with options and it will guide you through a dialog with several options
+3. You can click on Compute ATE and it will guide you through a dialog with several options
-    2. YOu can click on Compute from graph, which will compute the causal effect of the treatment node on the outcome node using machine learning, taking into account the adjusted nodes in the graph (if possible).